astronomer/astronomer-providers/docs/providers/amazon/aws/operators/sagemaker.rst

 """""""""""""""""""""""""

-SageMakerTransformOperatorAsync Starts a transform job and poll for the status asynchronously.
+SageMakerTransformOperatorAsync starts a transform job and polls for the status asynchronously.
 A transform job uses a trained model to get inferences on a dataset and saves these results to an Amazon S3 location that you specify.
 :class:`~astronomer.providers.amazon.aws.operators.sagemaker.SageMakerTransformOperatorAsync`.